decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: ThirdParty Wearable
 - **Pointer**: `decentraland:{protocol}:collections-thirdparty:{thirdPartyName}:{collectionId}:{itemId}` (Item URN)
 - **Contracts**: Decentraland ThirdPartyRegistry
-- **Check**: The information needed to perfom the validity of the deployment is the thirdparty id extracted from the urn, the markle tree root and the signer extracted form the deployment:
+- **Check**: The information needed to perform the validity of the deployment is the thirdparty id extracted from the urn, the Merkle Tree root, and the signer extracted from the deployment:

-- If third party is approved
+- If the third party is approved
 - If the signer is a `manager` of the third party.
-- If the third party `root` in the contract matches to the root in the deploment payload.
+- If the third party `root` in the contract matches to the root in the deployment payload.

 If **every** of the above checks are true, the deployment may be valid.
-The catalyst also checks if the content hash of the deployment is part of the markle tree in order to consider the deploymeny valid.
+The catalyst also checks if the content hash of the deployment is part of the Merkle Tree in order to consider the deployment valid.